Docs

 What's next

-You now have working auth and a live read against your own data.
+You now have working auth and three live reads against your own data.
 Common next stops:

-If something breaks, start with pagination-errors.md to decode the error envelope, then check rate-limits.md if you are seeing rate_limited.
+If something breaks, start with Pagination and errors to decode the error envelope, then check Rate limits if you are seeing rate_limited.